KDT Live: Welcome Lady Discusses Observations on Local Housing

 “I just try to be a resource.
 It’s an extension of hospitality on behalf of many organizations and people in the community,” Mudry said.
 “In Kerrville, there’s such an outpouring of warmth and kindness in the community.
 Kerrville nurtures this in people.”

 Mudry constantly is in search of newcomers to greet.
-She collects names through various sources and relies on locals to send her names to her email address at email@example.com or by calling 257-0599.
+She collects names through various sources and relies on locals to send her names by calling 830-257-0599.